 I love my animals and would like to find good homes for them.
 I am willing to consider any reasonable offer to sell several or sell a larger package.
 I would mentor any one interested in purchasing alpacas for the first time.
 All of my animals are registered.
 Their ages vary from 15 years to under 1 year.
 I have a number of males with fabulous fiber and they would make very good herdsires.
 Presently I have several females that are pregnant and due in mid June.
 I also have several more young ladies that need to be bred this spring for the first time.

 You might ask, “What do you do with all that fiber?”
 I use every bit of fiber from my animals.
 I send 95 percent of it off to be made into products that I sell at my farm store.
 These products include mittens, gloves, hats, scarves, socks, blankets, trivets, batting, rug yarn, roving, sport weight, DK weight and Fingerling yarns.
 I rewash and permanently moth proof all the yarn that I have made.
 I have all my cria fiber made into yarn as it is so very soft.
 In my free time, during the winter months, I knit, spin, felt and weave.
-The orchard keeps me busy the rest of the time.

 Interested parties are invited to contact me by e-mail with further questions they might have about the above offer.